ehazlett/project-base/README.md

-# React Base
+# Project Base
-This is a base sample project for a minimal [React](https://facebook.github.io/react/) + [Go](http://golang.org) application.
+This is a base project for a minimal [React](https://facebook.github.io/react/) + [Go](http://golang.org) application.
 It uses [Semantic UI](http://semantic-ui.com/) for the UI toolkit.